luc-github/ESP3D-WEBUI/.github/ISSUE_TEMPLATE/bug_report.md

 **Browser used (please complete the following information):**
 - Name: [e.g. Chrome]
 - Version  [e.g. 2.0]
-- Opereation system [e.g. Windows 10]
+- Operating system [e.g. Windows 10]

 **Additional context**
 Add any other context about the problem here.